 Not forgetting social media and email marketing

 Think of your website as your information hub.
-Social media should give snippets of information, driving users to your website, where they will find more information on the topic – ideally a blog or a landing page.
+Social media should give snippets of information, driving users to your website, where they will find more information on a topic.
 Social media content should be visual – impactful imagery, infographics and videos work particularly well.
-Sharing industry news, as well as your own blog content is also a great way to position your manufacturing business as a thought leader within the industry.
+Sharing industry news, as well as your own blog content, is also a great way to position your manufacturing business as a thought leader within the industry.

-If your business is already present on social media, but you’d like to know how you get more out of your platforms, our FREE social media audit is ideal for you.
-We’ll tailor it to manufacturing so that you get the most from the report.
+If your business is already on social media, but you’d like to know how you get more out of your platforms, just get in touch.

 79% of marketers in the manufacturing industry reported that an increase in focus on email marketing has increased their ROI by 48%.
 Email marketing is another way to get news, informative articles and product updates to your prospective customers, serving them targeted content that encourages them to click through to a relevant page on your website.
 You can track your open rate, click-through rate and conversions on your landing page.

 Manufacturing standards and accreditations are usually consigned to the footer of your website but have a real and direct marketing benefit.
 The procurement process for most of your clients will, most likely, involve the requirement for standards to be met and accreditations provided.

 This should be displayed on your site on at least one page clearly ‘infused’ with the relevant keywords based on linking your products with the standards or accreditations.
 Typically the key themes of quality and safety (when relevant) throughout your site should link back to this page with appropriate anchor text (the text in and around the link).

 This process not only speaks to actual visitors of your website but also demonstrates to search engines that your site is relevant for searches linking products to standards.